Sledmine/lua-formatter-configs/README.md

 # lua-formatter-configs

-A set of different formatter configs for [LuaFormatter](https://github.com/Koihik/LuaFormatter).
+A set of different formatter configurations for [LuaFormatter](https://github.com/Koihik/LuaFormatter), this repository was made keep and update better formatting to my Lua projects using [vscode-lua-format](https://github.com>Koihik/vscode-lua-format).

 # Common Reading